In fact, CNBC reports that in 2015 there were 10.4 million millionaires in the United States alone.

 14. He realizes that stuff happens, that’s why you’re a fool if you don’t insure yourself against risk.
 Remember that the potential for bankruptcy is always just around the corner and can be triggered from multiple sources: the death of the family’s key bread winner, divorce, or disability that leads to a loss of work.

 15. He understands that time is an ally of the young.
-He was fortunate enough to begin saving in his twenties so he could take maximum advantage of the power of compounding interest on his nest egg.
+He was fortunate enough to begin saving in his twenties so he could take maximum advantage of the power of compounding growth on his nest egg.

 16. He knows that you can’t spend what you don’t see.
 You should use automatic paycheck deductions to build up your retirement and other savings accounts.
 As your salary increases you can painlessly increase the size of those deductions.